angular/angular/packages/zone.js/README.md

 Prior to `v0.11.1`, Zone.js provided two distribution bundle formats in the `dist` folder.
 They were (1) `ES5` bundle distributed as `zone.js` and (2) `ES2015` bundle distributed as `zone-evergreen.js`.
-These bundles are both in `UMD` format, and are used for Angular's differential-loading mechanism.
+Both of these bundles were in `UMD` format, and are used for Angular's differential-loading mechanism.

-Starting with `v0.11.1`, Zone.js follows the [Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs), so the folder structure of the Zone.js bundles is updated to match `Angular Package Format`.
-Now Zone.js provides the bundles in the following directories.
+Starting with `v0.11.1`, Zone.js follows the [Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs).
+Therefor the new Zone.js file layout is:

-- bundles: `ES5` bundle in `UMD` format.
+- `bundles`: `ES5` bundle in `UMD` format.
-- fesm2015: `ES5` bundle in `ESM` format.
+- `fesm2015`: `ES5` bundle in `ESM` format.
-- dist: `ES5` bundle in `UMD` format.
-This directory is for keeping the backward compatibility.
+- `dist`: `ES5` bundle in `UMD` format.
+This directory is present to keep backward compatibility.

-If you are using `Angular CLI`, the `polyfills.ts` looks like this.
+If you are using `Angular CLI`, the `polyfills.ts` file will contain:

 ```
 import 'zone.js/dist/zone';
 ```

-Since `Zone.js` 0.11.1+ still has the `dist` directory and provides the same format of bundles, nothing changes.

-But the code like this
+Starting with Zone.js `v0.11.1+` the import changes to:

 ```
 import 'zone.js';
 ```

-Prior to `v0.11.1` it would load the `ES5` bundle in `UMD` format from `dist/zone.js`. now it loads the `ES2015` bundle in `ESM` format instead.
+Prior to `v0.11.1` the import would load the `ES5` bundle in `UMD` format from `dist/zone.js`.
+Starting with `v0.11.1` the import loads the `ES2015` bundle in `ESM` format instead.

 This is a breaking change for legacy browsers such as `IE11`.

 For backwards compatibility `zone.js` continues to distribute the same bundles under `dist`.
-To restore the old behavior just import from the `dist` directory directly.
+To restore the old behavior import from the `dist` directory instead like so:

 ```
 import 'zone.js/dist/zone';